Musk says he would reverse Twitter ban on Donald Trump

-Musk, the world's richest person and chief executive of Tesla Inc, has inked a $44 billion deal to buy Twitter.
+Musk, the world's richest person and chief executive of Tesla, has inked a US$44-billion deal to buy Twitter.
 He has called himself a "free speech absolutist" but given few specific details of his plans.

 Musk is expected to become Twitter's temporary CEO after closing the deal, Reuters previously reported according to a source familiar with the matter.